CWSites/TicTacToe/README.md

 - No memory of previous games
 - When there is a winner, the game will end
 - No unit testing in place for the sake of time
+- reseting the board doesn't work with `defaultBoard`, not sure why but didn't want to spend more than 30 minutes on it.

 ## Troubleshooting